Orsay Museum Tickets Overview

 Bal du Moulin de la Galette, Renoir

-It is among the most famous artworks of Renoir, widely recognized as an early impressionist masterpiece.
+It is among the most famous artworks of Renoir, widely recognized as an early impressionist masterpiece at Musee D'Orsay.
 The Moulin de la Galette was a windmill perched atop Butte de Montmartre.
 On Sundays, people gathered to dance and eat cakes.
 Captivated by this lively weekly occurrence, Renoir immortalized it on canvas in hazy brush strokes.
 Surprisingly, Renoir painted this for another artist, Gustave Caillebotte.
 Following his death, the artwork was handed to the French government to settle his debts.

 Olympia - Painting by Édouard Manet